edosedgar/edosedgar.github.io/_posts/2017-08-27-work-product-submission.markdown

 * Implement the first version of arch_dispatcher.
 * Introduce define-based interface to interact with array of arch_description.

+# Acknowledgments

+Apart from anything else, I would say, that participation in Google Summer of Code program provides a valuable experience in open-source.
+And I would like to thank my mentors for reviewing patches and I look forward to continued cooperation to merge **asinfo** into main strace git repo.

 # **Links:**

 [1] [GSoC 2017 strace proposal][GSoC Proposal 2017]{:target="_blank"}<br>